basmaashouur/competitive-programming/Knowledge-Phase/Topics-library/Interview.md

 - Below is a visual representation of a singly linked list whose nodes hold integer values:
 - ``0 -> 1 -> 2 -> 3 -> 4 -> 5 -> null``
 - A singly linked list typically exposes its head to its user for easy access.
 While finding a node in a singly linked list involves traversing through all of the nodes leading up to the node in question (as opposed to instant access with an array), adding or removing nodes simply involves overwriting next pointers (assuming that you have access to the node right before the node that you're adding or removing).
-- The following are a singly linked list's standard operations and their corresponding time complexities:
+- The following is a singly linked list's standard operations and their corresponding time complexities:
   -  Accessing the head: 0(1)
   -  Accessing the tail: O(n)
   -  Accessing a middle node: O(n)